What is pancreatic cancer?

 To understand pancreatic cancer, it helps to know about the pancreas and what it does.

 The normal pancreas

 The pancreas is an organ located behind the stomach.
 It is shaped a little bit like a fish with a wide head, a tapering body, and a narrow, pointed tail.
-It is about 6 inches long but less than 2 inches wide and extends horizontally across the abdomen.
-The head of the pancreas is on the right side of the abdomen (belly), behind the place where the stomach meets the duodenum (the first part of the small intestine).
-The body of the pancreas is located behind the stomach and the tail of the pancreas is on the left side of the abdomen next to the spleen.
+In adults it is about 6 inches long but less than 2 inches wide.
+The head of the pancreas is on the right side of the abdomen (belly), behind where the stomach meets the duodenum (the first part of the small intestine).
+The body of the pancreas is behind the stomach, and the tail of the pancreas is on the left side of the abdomen next to the spleen.

 The pancreas contains 2 different types of glands: exocrine and endocrine.

 The exocrine glands make pancreatic “juice,” which is released into the intestines.
 This juice contains enzymes that help you digest the food you eat.
 Without these, some of the food would just pass through your intestines without being absorbed.
 The enzymes are released into tiny tubes called ducts.
 These tiny ducts merge to form larger ducts, which empty into the pancreatic duct.
 The pancreatic duct merges with the common bile duct (the duct that carries bile from the liver), and empties the pancreatic juice into the duodenum (the first part of the small intestine) at the ampulla of Vater.
 More than 95% of the cells in the pancreas are in the exocrine glands and ducts.

 A small percentage of the cells in the pancreas are endocrine cells.
 These cells are in small clusters called islets (or islets of Langerhans).
 The islets make important hormones, such as insulin and glucagon, and release them directly into the blood.
 Insulin reduces the amount of sugar in the blood, while glucagon increases it.